The parents' personal account of the abduction of 13-year-old Karla in 2023

 The real case

 The real case behind the book shook all of Denmark and led to the arrest of the then 32-year-old Philip Patrick Westh.
 When the police stormed an address in Korsør on April 16, 2023, they found the 13-year-old girl alive.
-This happy outcome set the case apart from many other similar cases, but the investigation quickly revealed a much darker background.
-The arrest of Philip Patrick Westh was, in fact, the starting point for solving several historical crimes.
+This happy outcome distinguished the case from many other similar cases, but the investigation quickly revealed a much darker background.
+The arrest of Philip Patrick Westh was, in fact, the starting point for the resolution of several historical crimes.